ABOUT ME AND HPC

 The world and humanity represent to me the greatest high performance system alive and the parallelism and distribution therein fascinate me for the last almost two decades.
 I am excited to study a multitude of issues and challenges evolving around the optimal use of parallel and distributed computing resources to solve important computational problems in science, engineering, and society.
 Below is a reverse chronological account of my professional appointments and education, as well as selected highlights about my scholarly activities.

 I head the High Performance Computing (HPC) research group at the Department of Mathematics and Computer Science at the University of Basel, which I joined in August 2015 as an Assistant Professor.
-In August 2020 I was promoted to Associate Professor.
-My work revolves around the parallelization, mapping, scheduling, robustness, and scalability of scientific applications executing on small to large-scale parallel computing systems, as well as improving the efficiency of HPC operations and research in HPC methods via monitoring and operational data analysis.
+In August 2020, I was promoted to and tenured as Associate Professor.
+My work revolves around the parallelization (mapping, scheduling, load balancing), robustness, and scalability of scientific applications executing on parallel computing systems across multiple levels and hierarchies of parallelism, as well as improving the efficiency of HPC operations and research in HPC methods via (monitoring and) operational data analysis.

 Prior to 2015, I was with the Center for Information Services and High Performance Computing (ZIH) at Technische Universität Dresden (TUD) which I joined in 2010 as a post-doctoral research associate and later as a senior scientist (tenured).
 My work there involved modeling and simulation of highly adaptive energy-efficient computing (HAEC) systems, as well as research on state-of-the-art robust and scalable scheduling and dynamic load balancing techniques for optimizing the performance of scientific applications.